 I agree that this shift in how companies think about cost is an important factor.
 But if the best cost isn’t necessarily the lowest cost, then what makes it best?

-There are many ways to answer that question — and I discussed some of them last year in “Bring Manufacturing Back to US?” — but at the risk of oversimplifying, here is my quick litmus test: The best cost is the one that enables you to respond faster than the competition to shifts in demand and supply, and also lowers your overall supply chain risk profile.
+There are many ways to answer that question, but at the risk of oversimplifying, here is my quick litmus test: The best cost is the one that enables you to respond faster than the competition to shifts in demand and supply, and also lowers your overall supply chain risk profile.

 Best cost, therefore, is proportional to increased responsiveness and reduced risk.
 Do you agree?
 Post a comment and share your thoughts.